 In this appeal from two felony convictions of promoting prison contraband, defendant knowingly possessed a cellphone in the jail or prison facility, but claimed he did not know it was contraband.
 After harmonizing five statutes, the Arizona Supreme Court held the State must only prove the defendant “knowingly” possessed a cellphone.
-The prosecution need not prove defendant knew a cellphone was contraband.
+The prosecution need not prove the defendant knew a cellphone was contraband.
 Ignorance or mistake of law is no defense.

 The Arizona Supreme Court vacated the opinion of the Arizona Court of Appeals and remanded for further proceedings.

 Events leading up the contraband charges are uncomplicated.
 In 2014, Francis was booked into the Navajo County Jail Annex on unrelated charges.
 As standard procedure during booking, his personal property – including his cellphone – was taken, inventoried, and bagged.